Parcours – Professional Residency in Philanthropy

 What are the program’s objectives?

-In order to expand the scope of Parcours, the Conseil is also working on a pilot project with Les Offices jeunesse internationales du Québec (LOJIQ) that will bring together the skills of both organizations—professional development in philanthropy, and youth mobility programs.
+As part of the Parcours project, the Conseil is working with Les Offices jeunesse internationales du Québec (LOJIQ) on a program that will bring together the skills of both organizations—professional development in philanthropy, and youth mobility programs.
+This project was made possible thanks to a generous donation from the J. Armand Bombardier Foundation.

 The Conseil and LOJIQ are proud to host the first cohort for a professional cultural philanthropy workshop in Toronto.